lnxbil/WineskinEngines/README.md

 ## Easy installation

-Copy and paste the following line into a terminal window, then hit enter.
+Copy and paste the following line into a terminal window, then hit enter (please see also next section to activate it).

 *  Verbeet engine (Fixing `Double Buffering Issue`):